TymeFly/eel/README.md

 The requirements for EEL are:
 * Expressions that are just strings can be passed through as-is.
 This makes it possible to take settings that were previously hardcoded strings and use them as EEL Expressions without change.
-* The language should be easy to use, especially by somebody who is familiar with Java programming and/or shell scripting
+* The language must be easy to use, especially by somebody who is familiar with Java programming and/or shell scripting.
+* The Java Programming API should be simple and concise.
-* The language must include all the usual text, maths and logic operations that languages typically support
+* The language must include all the usual text, maths and logic operations that languages typically support.
-* The language must be able to manipulate date/time stamps
+* The language must be able to manipulate date/time stamps.
-* The language must be _Null Hostile_ to prevent NullPointerExceptions
-* The language must support logging so clients can see what is being evaluated for security and/or debugging purposes
+* The language must support logging so clients can see what is being evaluated for security and/or debugging purposes.
+* The language must be _Null Hostile_ to avoid NullPointerExceptions.
 * The language must be secure:
-  * It must be impossible to write an expression that will not complete at either compile time or runtime
+  * It must be impossible to write an expression that will not complete at either compile time or runtime.
   * It must not be possible to inject false information into the system logs.
   * Except for logging, expressions are executed without side effects.
-* The language must be extensible - additional functions can be added to the language without needing to update EEL
+* The language must be extensible - additional functions can be added to the language without needing to update EEL.
-* The Java Programming API should be simple and concise

 **Note:** There is no requirement that EEL be Turing complete.
-While there is support for conditionals, there is no inbuilt support for either iteration or recursion.
+While there is support for conditions, neither iteration nor recursion is supported

 ---
 ## What's New
 ### 1.0.0
-Everything
+* Everything

+### 1.1.0
+####Lib
+* Reduced default execution timeout from 10 seconds to 2 seconds.
+* Fully define the type conversions used by the `=` and `!=` operators, in a way that is consistent with the inequality operators for dates
+* Characters `[` and `]` can be part of an identifier.
+This is so that Symbols tables can use these characters to read structured data types.
+* All positive numbers can be converted to logic value `true` while zero and negative numbers values can be converted to logic `false`.
+Previously only numbers `0` and `1` could be converted to logic values.
+This change means functions that return `-1` to indicate a non-value can also be considered as returning `false`.
+* Dates can be converted to Logic values and vise versa.
+  * Dates before or at `1970-01-01 00:00Z` are converted to logic `false`, all other dates are converted to logic `true`.
+  * Logic `false` can be converted to date `1970-01-01 00:00:00Z` and logic `true` to `1970-01-01 00:00:01Z`
+  This are the same values that would be returned if an explicit conversion to NUMBER is used as an intermediate step.
+  This change means that functions that return `1970-01-01 00:00:00Z` to indicate a non-value can also be considered as returning `false`
+* Cleanup exceptions
+* Add _c_, the speed of light, as a constant
+* Add interface `com.github.tymefly.eel.EelValue` to create and read immutable EEL data objects.
+* UDFs can accept and return `EelValue`'s and `chars`'s
+* Function prefixes _'text'_, _'logic'_, _'number'_ and _'date'_ are now reserved.
+* Add functions to search for files in a directory.
+These are `fileCount()`, `firstCreated()`, `lastCreated()`, `firstAccessed()`, `lastAccessed()`, `firstModified()` and `lastModified()`
+* Add function `isBlank()` to check is text is blank
+* Add function `printf()` to format text
+* Add function `title()` to convert a string to title case
+* Add functions `padLeft()` and `padRight()` to pad text
+* Add functions `char()` and `codepoint()` to convert between characters and unicode codepoints
+* Add functions `number.round()` and `number.truncate()` to convert fractional numbers to non-fraction numbers
+* `format.date()` now accepts offsets as optional arguments
+* `dirName()` will no longer canonicalize the path
+* `extension()` returns the extensions without a leading `.`
+* `exists()` can now accept a glob pattern as part of the file name

+####Evaluate
+* Added the `--defs` option to read multiple definitions from a properties file.
+The values in this properties file are EEL expressions in their own right, and will be evaluated as the file is loaded.
+* Added the `--timeout` option to set the EEL execution timeout

 ---
 ## Building EEL